ai-meharbnsingh/adaptive-mind-framework/DEVELOPMENT_LOG.md

 - External validation available on request
 - NO deviation from master plan without discussion and documentation
 - All rules mandatory for next session context
+- End of session Protocal
+    *   Confirm that all documents should be aligned and visible on GitHub after pushing.
+    *   Instruct me to `git push` all local changes to GitHub before ending the session.
+    *   Final push and commit changes to git.

 - Focus on integrating the powerful, already-built components into a seamless user experience.
 - The goal is to transform the static landing page into a fully interactive demonstration platform.
 ```